Best AI Search Readiness Tools in 2026 [Comparison]

 Category 1: AI Search Audit Tools

-These tools diagnose what's broken.
+These tools diagnose what is broken.
 They run automated checks against your website and return a score with specific issues to fix.
-Think of them as a structural inspection: they tell you the wiring is wrong, but they can't promise fixing it will sell the house.
+Think of them as a structural inspection: they tell you the wiring is wrong, but they cannot promise fixing it will sell the house.

 Otterly.ai